The Quran does not merely retell Hud (peace be upon him). It redistributes him.

 Will you dispute with me about names that you and your fathers have named?
 (7:71)

 The surah has already deployed a great architecture of unveiling: the outward garment is not enough, the true garment is inward; the primordial covenant has been taken; the problem is not the absence of signs, but the failure of reception.
-Hud enters exactly at this point to show that idolatry often operates through inherited nomination.
+Hud (peace be upon him) enters exactly at this point to show that idolatry often operates through inherited nomination.
 People name, then believe they have established.
 They inherit a vocabulary, then treat it as though it carried authority in itself.

 The key sentence is one of the most powerful in the Quran: